Skip to main content

 Pipeline

-A pipeline is a connection that moves the data from your Python code to a destination.
-The pipeline accepts dlt sources or resources as well as generators, async generators, lists and any iterables.
-Once the pipeline runs, all resources get evaluated and the data is loaded at destination.
+A pipeline is a connection that moves data from your Python code to a destination.
+The pipeline accepts dlt sources or resources, as well as generators, async generators, lists, and any iterables.
+Once the pipeline runs, all resources are evaluated and the data is loaded at the destination.

 Example: